cimed-dsp/template_medical-records/README.md

 Your Cloud9 environment will hibernate if idle for more than 30 minutes or if your AWS session expires.
 This reduces costs and keeps your Cloud9 environment secure.

-Whenever your Cloud9 environment hibernates, you can resume the session by doing the following: In a new tab, sign in at [AWS at Illinois](https://aws.illinois.edu).
-You will be redirected to an AWS page that includes a link to Cloud9 FIXME.
-Click the "Cloud9" link and then click "Open IDE" on the next page.
-At this point, you can close your old Cloud9 tab.
-In your restarted Cloud9 environment, your files will be restored exactly as they were, but any terminal tabs will be restarted.
-You will probably want to change back to your previous working directory (e.g., for the tutorial, `cd dsp_emr`) and reactivate your conda environment (`conda activate dsp_emr`).
+Whenever your Cloud9 environment hibernates, you can resume your session by doing the following: First, you can close your old Cloud9 tab.
+In a new tab, sign in at [AWS at Illinois](https://aws.illinois.edu) and then open your [Cloud9 dashboard](https://us-east-2.console.aws.amazon.com/cloud9/home?region=us-east-2).
+Press either one of the "Open IDE" buttons on the screen.
+In your restarted Cloud9 environment, your files will be restored exactly as they were, but any terminal tabs will be reinitialized.
+You will probably want to change back to your previous working directory (for the tutorial, `cd dsp_emr`) and reactivate your Anaconda environment (`conda activate dsp_emr`).

 #### Destroying a Cloud9 environment